-Bird Count India is a consortium of organizations and groups working together to increase our collective knowledge about bird distributions and populations.
-The consortium has a set of specific goals.
+Bird Count India is an informal partnership of organizations and groups working together to increase our collective knowledge about bird distributions and populations.

-We aim to document the distribution and abundance of Indian birds, from the finest scale (eg, within a city) to the largest (across the country).
+We aim to document the distributional range and the abundance of Indian birds, from the finest scale (eg, within a city) to the largest (across the country).

-Through the collection of information on birds across seasons and years, we hope to enable a better understanding of seasonal patterns of movement of birds, and to monitor changes in distribution and abundance of birds over long periods.
+Through collating observations on birds across seasons and years, we hope to enable a better understanding of seasonal patterns of movement and migration of birds, and to monitor changes in distribution and abundance of birds over long periods.
 Our work underpins important conservation outputs like the State of India’s Birds report.

-Bird Count India gratefully acknowledges support from the Duleep Matthai Nature Conservation Trust, the Nature Conservation Foundation, and the National Centre for Biological Sciences and Cholamandalam Investment & Finance Co.
+Bird Count India gratefully acknowledges support from Duleep Matthai Nature Conservation Trust, Nature Conservation Foundation, and Rohini Nilekani Philanthropies.
+Past support: National Centre for Biological Sciences and Cholamandalam Investment & Finance Co.
 Ltd.